Franklin Park, Pennsylvania

 Franklin Park is a borough in Allegheny County, Pennsylvania, United States.
 The population was 15,479 at the 2020 census.
 It is a suburb of the Pittsburgh metropolitan area.

+History

+Franklin Park was originally part of Western Pennsylvania's Depreciation Lands, but in 1823 residents petitioned to secede from Ohio Township and a new township was formed.
+In August 1823, the township included land from what is today Franklin Park, Bradford Woods, and Marshall Township.
+Marshall Township was founded forty years later, while Bradford Woods seceded from Marshall in 1915.

+Originally, Franklin Township had no towns, but the area's scattered businesses and residencies (which consisted of farms, schools, country stores and churches) enjoyed a thriving oil and gas industry in the late 1800s and early 1900s.
+Subdivisions came after World War II and in August 1961 it finally became a borough.

 Geography

-Franklin Park is located at 40°35′26″N 80°5′31″W (40.590459, -80.092046).
+Franklin Park is located at 40°35′26″N 80°5′31″W (40.590459, –80.092046).

 According to the United States Census Bureau, the borough has a total area of 13.6 sqmi, all land.

-It is part of the North Allegheny School District, along with the Town of McCandless, Marshall Township and the borough of Bradford Woods, and participates in the multi-municipality Northland Public Library.

 Surrounding neighborhoods

 Franklin Park has eight borders, including Marshall Township to the north, Pine Township in the northeast corner, McCandless to the east, Ross Township to the southeast, Ohio Township to the south, Sewickley Hills to the west, Bell Acres from the west-northwest to northwest, and Economy in Beaver County in the northwest corner.